 3. How to Stop Procrastinating: A Simple Guide to Mastering Difficult Tasks and Breaking the Procrastination Habit by Steve Scott

-This title is not just one of the procrastination books.
+This title is not just one of the books on laziness and procrastination.
 It’s an actual map that will navigate you on your way to spending your days as motivated and fulfilled as possible.
 It is a practical guide for anyone who admits that procrastination is just a bad habit that must be defeated.

 4. Do the Work: Overcome Resistance and Get Out of Your Own Way by Steven Pressfield

 Procrastination itself is not that powerful if we don’t feed it.
 However, it means that in many ways, we are our biggest enemies who hold us back from what we truly want.
 To stop being in your way and finally find out how to focus on what matters, you need to read Do the Work.
 It is one of the most remarkable books on laziness and procrastination psychology, so there is no chance it will leave you with zero insights to implement into your life.